 TreasureLine Books 2011

-In summer of 2003, I was legitimately flailing through marriage and motherhood.
+In the summer of 2003, I was legitimately flailing through marriage and motherhood.
 I was a full-time SAHM with two kids ages three and one.
-We had moved four times in five years, and I was at the bottom of the darkest part of my life.
+We had moved four times in five years, and I was trudging through the darkest stretch of my life.
 I set out on a journey to save my marriage, but in the process I discovered more about myself than I could have ever imagined.